 “…but what was even more amazing to me were all the people out in the more remote areas of the course.
 This is a very social event in the small villages here.
 There are stretches where you run through neighbourhoods and almost every home has people sitting on the front steps or up in the balconies and they are all cheering with genuine enthusiasm.
 In the U.S. it seems like many people would be annoyed by the clamour and disruption of having 2,300 runners race past their front door.
 Here though it seems like these people have such a deep and genuine respect/regard for all the racers.”

 The start of the race up until Les Houches is pretty flat, some road running, forest pedestrian paths.
-There was a lot of runners and the pack didn’t thin out until much much later in the race.
-It’s a warm up and an approach toward the passes.
+There were a lot of runners and the pack didn’t thin out until much much later in the race.
+It’s a warm-up and an approach toward the passes.
 Climbing to Col de Voza was fun, just like going up a ski resort in summer.
 Fast forward some nice late afternoon in the freshness of the Alps with welcoming people until the Col du Bonhomme when things got a little more serious.
 It was time to dress up for night mountain weather and warm up around a fire.
-I have to admit that however the gear list was annoying (I know what to take in the mountains thank you very much) it’s is necessary to have runners protected against the elements because otherwise it costs money in rescue costs and liability.
+I have to admit that however, the gear list was annoying (I know what to take in the mountains thank you very much) it’s is necessary to have runners protected against the elements because otherwise, it costs money in rescue costs and liability.
 And people should know.
-I went over the requirement by adding a ligth silk layer and it was a great idea especially for the second night out.
+I went over the requirement by adding a light silk layer and it was a great idea especially for the second night out.

 Run to Notre Dame de la Gorge was easy, pretty much on dirt roads.
 Still a lot of spectators: “Allez Allez Bravo!”
 Then a 500 m climb to La Balme (39 km – 2036 D+).
 I was measuring the climbs in Eiffel Towers.
 This one was almost two Eiffel Towers!

 La Balme was a fun aid station after a reasonable climb.
-There was a big pit fire to warm up and a check point were they had runners wear all gear before climbing to the Col du Bonhomme (42 km – 2658 D+): long pants, warm hat, storm jacket and gloves.
+There was a big pit fire to warm up and a checkpoint where they had runners wear all gear before climbing to the Col du Bonhomme (42 km – 2658 D+): long pants, warm hat, storm jacket, and gloves.
 High mountain time!
 Climb and descent to Les Chapieux were fun.
 Some runners started to fall apart at the Col du Bonhomme, sitting down or puking maybe because of the altitude (2500 m / 7500 ft – no big deal for me thanks to my training at much higher altitudes in Mammoth).

 Right after that my brother and his family arrived!
-It was great to be able to see family right way.
+It was great to be able to see my family right away.
 They drive me to my hotel, I took a shower, packed, thanked the hotel owners for the amazing food and cozy room and we were off to La Calèchein CHX for an amazing tartiflette!
 Then we drove to Lyon.
-Surprisingly I was up until 10pm and not tired.
+Surprisingly I was up until 10 pm and not tired.

 The UTMB was exactly what I wanted: nothing less, nothing more.
 Excellent event organization and supreme weather.
 The only shadow is that I don’t feel I got enough mountain for a week in CHX!
 And I was hoping to run more… But that was a complete delusion of mine!
 I had no real ideas of what the elevation and the climbs were!
 Maybe that is why I will go back – to enjoy every bit of it.

-I’m very satisfied with the way I executed my race plan, making only small mistakes (forgot to pick up sunscreen and eyeglasses from bag in Courmayeur in case I wouldn’t be able to wear contacts, not taking care of a blister on time etc).
-Key to being able to finish was the rest and food I had during the week prior.
+I’m very satisfied with the way I executed my race plan, making only small mistakes (forgot to pick up sunscreen and eyeglasses from the bag in Courmayeur in case I wouldn’t be able to wear contacts, not taking care of a blister on time, etc).
+The key to being able to finish was the rest and food I had during the week prior.
 And also very important was the support of all my family and friends, before, during and after the event: THANK YOU!

 And finally, one might ask, what’s next?
-First some decent rest and recovery as it’s very important to do it.
-And then regular races like TNF 50 in December, Miwok 100K and the big event for 2014 will be one of the following: Western States 100, Marathon des Sables, UTMF, Leadville 100, Hardrock 100 or the PTL.
+First, some decent rest and recovery as it’s very important to do it.
+And then regular races like TNF 50 in December, Miwok 100K and the big event for 2014 will be one of the following: the Western States 100, Marathon des Sables, UTMF, Leadville 100, Hardrock 100 or the PTL.
 If I get in WS100 I might attempt the Grand Slam.
-But for now I’m staying in France for a while…
+But for now, I’m staying in France for a while…